 Existing content (sort of) works

 The most important “block” is Gutenberg’s “Classic Editor” that ensures backwards compatibility.
-In theory old content should render correctly through this and you should be able to update content.
+In theory old content should render correctly through this and you should be able to update it.
 To a point that’s correct, although I found there were random occasions where it didn’t work that way, usually when shortcodes and plugins were involved.

 The rule that seemed to work was if I had to inspect a post it was best converted to the new format (more on that in a minute).